gpichot/playground-nodejs/projects/tic-tac-toe/README.markdown

 curl http://localhost:3000
 ```

+5. Create a route `GET /fibonacci/:n` that returns the nth number of the Fibonacci sequence.

+Reminder: Retrieve the value of `n` from `req.params.n`.

+Use the Fibonacci sequence formula [from readline exercise](../../exercises/CORE-Core-Libraries/102-readline.js).

 # 3. Create a game

 1. Create a new endpoint that returns an empty board `GET /game`.